Lily010304/Lily010304/README.md

 - **Proficient:** C, Java, Python 🐍, English, Jupyter, SQL, EDA, Exploratory Data Analysis, Critical Thinking, Communication, Problem-Solving.
 - **Intermediate:** JavaScript, HTML, CSS 🌐, Power Bi, Statics.

-##### ⚡ Fun fact: I prefer to search for hours than ask for help, my two biggest dreams are to work with NASA to explore space and work as a Detective to solve crimes.

 ## 📁 Projects